pathogenwatch-oss/amr-search/docs/INPUT_FORMATS.md

 # Format Outline

+All files are in TOML format, which is a very simple text format.
+The specific details are given in the sections below.

+## antimicrobials.toml

+This file contains the full list of antibiotics that are analysed in Pathogenwatch.

+### Antimicrobial Record

+1. `name` - The standard name of the antibiotic or resistance mechanism.
+1. `key` - This is the three letter code according to the [standard provided by the ASM](https://aac.asm.org/content/abbreviations-and-conventions).
+1. `type` - Typically this is the class of antibiotic, e.g. "Aminoglycosides".

+## Library TOML

 The TOML files consist of 5 main fields.
-All fields except `label` are optional in any given file.

 1. `label` - [Required] The library name
+1. `antimicrobials` - [Required] The list of antimicrobials specified by that library.
 1. `extends` - Other libraries to inherit from.
 For more details see below.
-1. `antimicrobials` - The list of antimicrobials.
-1. `genes` - The AMR-associated genes.
+1. `genes` - The name, sequence, and thresholds used for each resistance-associated gene.
-1. `paar` - Resistance based on presence/absence of the genes.
-1. `mechanisms` - Resistance based on gene variants.
+1. `mechanisms` - The resistance mechanisms, which can include the presence of more than one gene or variant.

-## A simple example
+### A simple example

 ```
 # Comments are allowed in the file like this.